 - Boneless, skinless chicken breasts

-How to make Marinated Root Beer Grilled Chicken:
+How to Make Our Marinated Root Beer Grilled Chicken

 - Combine root beer, tablespoons apple cider vinegar, tablespoons vegetable oil, soy sauce, and salt and pepper in a large bowl or container to make the marinade.
 Add chicken to the marinade.
 Cover and refrigerate for at least 3 hours, or overnight.